SukkoPera/OpenC64WarpSpeed/README.md

 Releases of the *original* branch get tagged *vXorig*, while improved versions get tagged just *vX*.

 **I am not providing ready-to-use gerber files**.
 If all you want is **to get boards made, I would really appreciate if you did so [in a way that supports the project](#support-the-project)**.

+## Enclosure
+A 3D-printable enclosure is currently available for this board, it was kindly contributed by Alexander Schupp and it is available in the [enclosure](./enclosure) folder.

 ## License
 *(I am not sure I can claim any copyright on this, as the actual schematics this is based on belong to the *Alien Technology Group* - or whoever has that right now, definitely not me.
 So the claim below is going to be more of a declaration of intent, in the sense that I would like that everything that is derived from my work stays open and free.)*